A CITY TO EXPLORE

 Based in a beautiful quiet South London Street is surrounded by a lively and sociable population, home to many bars, cafes and restaurants for one to discover is a perfect base for you venture out into this city.

 To the right are just some suggestions, please view the visitLondon link for further ideas or ask us!
 We are happy to suggest things to do.

+Buckingham Palace has served as the official London residence of Britain’s sovereigns since 1837 and today is the administrative headquarters of the Monarch.
 Although in use for the many official events and receptions held by The Queen, the State Rooms at Buckingham Palace are open to visitors every year.
-For visitor information, please visit the Royal Collection website.